Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 ## How to create waypoint from POI (point of interest) in map?

-If the mouse pointer is moved on a POI in a vector map a small blue circle around this POI pops-up.
+If the mouse pointer is moved on a POI in a vector map, a small blue circle around this POI pops-up.
 Right-click to open the context menu and select the menu entry
 `Add POI as waypoint`.
 The POI name and its coordinates are used in the new waypoint.

 ![Waypoint from POI](images/DocFaq/WPTfromPOI.jpg "Waypoint created from POI")